backstage/backstage/docs/integrations/github/discovery.md

   Defaults to `false`.
   Due to limitations in the GitHub API's ability to query for repository objects, this option cannot be used in conjunction with wildcards in the `catalogPath`.
+- **`createEntitiesWithoutCatalogInfo`** _(optional)_:
+  Whether to create a Component entity when a catalog-info location does not exist.
+  This option generates basic Component entities based on source repository metadata.
+  Defaults to `false`.
+  Because it will created entities are named based on repository names, existing entities that match a given repository name will prevent the new entity from being created.
 - **`schedule`** _(optional)_:
   - **`frequency`**:
     How often you want the task to run.
 The system does its best to avoid overlapping invocations.